ARIA: mark role

 aria-details attribute, the value of which should be the ID of the comment.

-<mark> element will automatically communicate a section has a role of
+<mark> element will automatically communicate a node has a role of

 mark.
 If at all possible, prefer using it instead.